viamrobotics/docs/docs/get-started/try-viam/try-viam-tutorial.md

 ## Learn about machine configuration

 On the Viam app, navigate to the **Components** subtab, under **Config**.
-There you can view the configuration for each component in the robot: attributes, component dependencies, pin assignments, and more.
+There you can view the configuration for each component in the machine: attributes, component dependencies, pin assignments, and more.

 ![The CONFIG tab in Builder mode (as opposed to Raw JSON).
 The board component panel and right motor panel are visible.](get-started/try-viam/try-viam/config-builder.png)